fareedst/bkpfile/docs/context/architecture.md

        - Panic recovery with proper logging
        - Context cancellation support
        - Automatic resource cleanup on all error paths
+       - All error messages use configurable format strings or templates

    - For listing backups:
      1. Load config
+     2. Initialize output formatter and template formatter with configuration
-     2. Convert source path to relative path if needed
+     3. Convert source path to relative path if needed
-     3. Find backup directory for the file
+     4. Find backup directory for the file
-     4. List and filter backup files
+     5. List and filter backup files
-     5. Extract backup information and notes
+     6. Extract backup information and notes using regex patterns if template formatting is enabled
-     6. Sort backups by creation time
+     7. Sort backups by creation time
-     7. Display backup information
+     8. Use formatter or template formatter to display each backup with configurable format

    - For displaying configuration:
      1. Read `BKPFILE_CONFIG` environment variable or use default search path
      2. Process configuration files in order with precedence rules
      3. Merge configuration values with defaults
      4. Track source file for each configuration value
+     5. Initialize output formatter and template formatter with configuration
-     5. Display each configuration value with name, computed value, and source
+     6. Use formatter or template formatter to display each configuration value with configurable format
-     6. Exit application after display
+     7. Exit application after display

 3. **Utility Functions**
    - Backup naming follows format: `filename-YYYY-MM-DD-hh-mm[=note]`